alandolt/imaging-server-kit/README.md

 **Build the docker images yourself**

-To build the algorithm server images yourself, see [Reference Deployment](https://github.com/Imaging-Server-Kit/serverkit-deploy-docker).
+To build the algorithm server images yourself (e.g. if you are not from EPFL), see [Reference Deployment](https://github.com/Imaging-Server-Kit/serverkit-deploy-docker).

 **Create a server for your project**